lukekivi/Distributed-Image-Processing/README.md

     |   |   |-- machine.txt  <-- replace me
     ```
 * Run the commands found in `commands.txt` in order.
-* See transformed images in the tests `output_dir` and see logs here:
+* See transformed images in the test's `output_dir` and see logs in `Distributed-Image-Processing/proj_dir/java/log`
     ```
-    Distributed-ImageProcessing
+    Distributed-Image-Processing
     |-- proj_dir
     |   |-- java
     |   |   |-- log   <-- logs